Prisons data

 Prisons achieve target for accommodation on the first night following release

-Value for 2022-23.
+Value for Achieved target.
 View breakdown for accommodation on the first night following release

 Prisons achieve target for employment at six weeks following release

-Value for 2022-23.
+Value for Achieved target.
 View breakdown for employment at six weeks following release

 Stock and flow statistics relating to offenders who are in prison.